 Qualifications: If we were assessed on these criteria today, we would not pass the required 50% threshold.
 This is not down to us not being qualified but the structure of our accounts, having clients as users on their accounts.
 Unless we ask clients to study and pass Google exams, this will require a restructure and different access for clients to their accounts.

 Performance: This is our greatest conecern; Google provides us with regular recommendations on each of the accounts we manage.
 We currently review and action the elements that make sense and dismiss the aspects that are not valid or go against the current strategy.
-From June 2020, Google will only provide the performance elements and ultimately, Google badge to agencies that follow their prefered strategy and recommendations.
+From spring 2022, Google will only provide the performance elements and ultimately, Google badge to agencies that follow their prefered strategy and recommendations.

 Should we worry about the new partnership badge?
 Or will over the next 12 months agencies not obtaining the badge display an ability to think out of the box, create campaigns that outperform the prescription formula Google prescribe and provide clients with a higher ROI from their advertising investment.